drakkan/sftpgo/docs/full-configuration.md

-# Configuring sftpgo
+# Configuring SFTPGo

 ## Command line options

-The `sftpgo` executable can be used this way:
+The SFTPGo executable can be used this way:

 ```
 Usage: